alexispurslane/CodeNomad/tasks/README.md

 # Task Management

-This directory contains the task breakdown for building the OpenCode Client.
+This directory contains the task breakdown for building CodeNomad.

 ## Structure